rafi-gemhar33/rails-notes/ruby/5_the_default_object_self_scope_and_visibility.md

 ### Global scope and global variables
 -  global variables, which are recognizable by their initial dollar-sign ($)
--  global variables never go out of scope. (except “thread-local globals,”)
+-  global variables never go out of scope. (except "thread-local globals,")

 #### BUILT-IN GLOBAL VARIABLES
 - rarely a good or appropriate choice to use gvars